Bamboccianti: Characteristics

-During the 1640s and 1650s Jan Miel and Michelangelo Cerquozzi started to expand the scope of Bamboccianti compositions by paying more attention to the surrounding landscape and emphasising less the anecdotal aspects of city and country life.
-These works were repeatedly used as a model by the Bamboccianti from the second half of the century and by the genre painters working in Rome during the early 18th century.
-Miel's most original contribution to this genre are his carnival scenes.
+During the 1640s and 1650s, Jan Miel and Michelangelo Cerquozzi began to expand the scope of Bamboccianti compositions by paying more attention to the surrounding landscape and placing less emphasis on the anecdotal aspects of city and country life.
+These works were repeatedly used as models by the Bamboccianti of the second half of the century and by genre painters working in Rome during the early eighteenth century.
+Miel's most original contribution to the genre is his carnival scenes.

-The painter Karel Dujardin brought a different variation to the genre by placing his genre paintings of peasants and charlatans in the idealized setting of the lofty ruins in the countryside around Rome.
+The painter Karel Dujardin brought a different variation to the genre by placing his depictions of peasants and charlatans in the idealised setting of the lofty ruins of the countryside around Rome.

 Critical reception

-Although the Bamboccianti found success with their paintings, art theorists and academicians in Rome were often unkind as paintings of everyday life were generally regarded as being at the bottom rung in the hierarchy of genres.
-The artists themselves were often admired: van Laer was known as an artist whose works could command a high price and Michelangelo Cerquozzi was able to gain access to aristocratic circles and befriend artists such as Pietro da Cortona.
+Although the Bamboccianti found success with their paintings, art theorists and academicians in Rome were often unkind to them, as paintings of everyday life were generally regarded as occupying the lowest rung of the hierarchy of genres.
+The artists themselves were often admired, however: van Laer was known as an artist whose works could command high prices, and Michelangelo Cerquozzi was able to gain access to aristocratic circles and befriend artists such as Pietro da Cortona.

-Among the collectors and patrons of the Bamboccianti one finds Cardinal del Monte, Vincenzo Giustiniani, papal families such as the Barberini and Pamphili and female patrons including elite Roman aristocrats and Christina, Queen of Sweden.
-The success of the genre was not confined to Rome, but extended to Florence and France, as seen in the patronage of figures like the Cardinals Leopoldo de' Medici and Mazarin.
+Among the collectors and patrons of the Bamboccianti one finds Cardinal del Monte, Vincenzo Giustiniani, papal families such as the Barberini and Pamphili, and female patrons including elite Roman aristocrats and Christina, Queen of Sweden.
+The success of the genre was not confined to Rome but extended to Florence and France, as seen in the patronage of figures such as Cardinals Leopoldo de' Medici and Mazarin.